Skip to main content

 Step 4:

-After finalizing, it’s a good practice to go back and double check.
-So, just open the file and double check that it’s how you want it to be.
+After finalizing, it’s a good practice to go back and double-check.
+So, open the file and double-check that it’s how you want it to be.

 And that’s all there is to it!